Can We Replace Intel x86 With an Open Source Chip? - Slashdot

 Unfortunately, as you well know, this approach means goodbye to virtually very computing-type device most of us have become accustomed-to.
 With all due respect, IMHO, Even desktop computers would have to devolve into houselight-dimming, room-warming, five-rackspace-hogging monstrocities, with barely the compute-power of a MacBook Air.
 And as far as modern GPU emulation with any reasonable number of available FPGAs, forget it!

+Actually, you are perpetuating the naive assumption that Anonymous Cowards are human beings who have feelings.
+Not so.
+Anonymous Cowards are actually alien beings from a planet orbiting the star Beta Anonyma.
+They emigrated to Middle America and have been posing as real people, having destroyed their own planet through bad political policy.
+Although they have developed a society nearly as intelligent as ours (not quite as intelligent, they are actually the cause of the Red States Mystery), they do not have feelings, they are thoughtless automations who have been programmed to believe that they are alive and have feelings, which they volubly protest while in fact being entirely without consciousness.
+Also, no matter how many Anonymous Cowards you meet, they are all one individual.

-Not sure what you mean by that (Score:4, Interesting)
+Not sure what you mean by that (Score:5, Interesting)

 OpenSPARC is open source, the entire reason for the existence of that word was to brand Sun's open-source SPARC project.
 So, given it's a relatively mature and respected design, you could definitely use OpenSPARC as the basis of an open source CPU design.